gardejo/js-kancolle-logistics-visualizer/README.md

     * Scatter chart of experience points
     * Scatter chart of levels
     * Histogram
+    * Bubble chart of bench strength by ships classifications
 * History of materials fluctuation
     * Line chart of resources (Fuel, Ammunition, Steel and Bauxite)
     * Line chart of resources (Fuel, Ammunition, Steel and Bauxite) + Instant repair